 The PI will collect demographic data using a demographic data sheet.
 This tool will capture participant characteristics, including age, gender, and years of experience.
 Descriptive statistics, including means, medians, frequencies, and percentages, will summarize the data, ensuring the sample is well-described and contextualized.

-Cultural Competence Self-Assessment Checklist (See Appendix G & H)
+Cultural Competence Self-Assessment Checklist